ansible/community-docs/contribution_to_project.rst

 Contributor Path
 ----------------

-The `Contributor Path <contributor_path.rst>`_ is a document describing what and how you can achieve contributing to the project.
-Use the ideas from the `document <contributor_path.rst>`_ to make your own contributor path more determined.
+The `Contributor Path <contributor_path.rst>`_ document shows you the various ways you contribute to the project.
+It details how your journey can evolve over time.